Henkjan1110/intro-programming-website/data/week6/3-separating-user-interface-from-program-logic.md

 ## Combining the solutions to sub-problems

-Let's change the method 'alreadyEntered' so that it checks whether the entered word is contained in our list of words that have been already entered.
+Let's change the method `alreadyEntered` such that it checks whether the entered word is contained in our list of already entered words.

 ```java
 public boolean alreadyEntered(String word) {